-Employees who are hired without being actual residents shall have an affirmative obligation to notify their principal, area instruction officer, or department head and the Department of Human Resources that they have established actual residency no later than fourteen (14) calendar days after the six (6) month anniversary of their date of hire.
+Employees who are hired without being actual residents shall have an affirmative obligation to notify their principal, area instruction officer, or department head and the Department of Human Resources that they have established actual residency no later than fourteen (14) calendar days after the six (6) month anniversary of their date of hire that they have established actual residency.
 Principals, area instruction officers, and department heads or their respective designees shall be responsible for monitoring compliance by employees under their supervision with the obligation to establish actual residency within six (6) months of hire.
-Principals, area instruction officers and department heads shall commence appropriate disciplinary proceedings for those employees who are not in compliance with this policy.
-A principal's, area instruction officer's or department head's failure to monitor compliance with the policy shall not relieve employees of their obligation to comply with the policy.
+Principals, area instruction officers and department heads shall commence appropriate disciplinary proceedings for those employees who are not in compliance with this Policy.
+A principal's, area instruction officer's or department head's failure to monitor compliance with the Policy shall not relieve employees of their obligation to comply with the Policy.